adamlay91/Hue-sACN-Node/README.md

-# Tplink-DMX
+# Hue-sACN-Node
- Control TP-Link bulbs via DMX
+Allows you to control Hue bulbs with a lighting controller via sACN (E1.31)